Pakistan's Sharif calls for warmer ties with India

 Their antagonism has spilled over into Afghanistan where they compete for influence and where they have tended to support rival Afghan forces.

-Strategic ally the United States wants Pakistan and India to bury their differences so Pakistan can focus on helping to stabilize Afghanistan before most NATO combat troops leave by the end of 2014.
+Strategic ally the United States wants Pakistan and India to bury their differences so Pakistan can focus on helping to stabilise Afghanistan before most NATO combat troops leave by the end of 2014.

 Sharif, who was prime minister twice in the 1990s, said it was time to improve ties between New Delhi and Islamabad.